tomohisa/dcb-events.github.io/docs/glossary.md

-!!! warning "Disclaimer"
+!!! info "Disclaimer"

     The definitions in this list merely reflect our personal take and are not meant to be authoritive!
     However, feel free to report any invalid/missing information in the [bugtracker of this website](https://github.com/dcb-events/dcb-events.github.io/issues)

+## Aggregate

+Entity that manages state changes exclusively through domain events and enforces consistency via optimistic locking

 ## Command

-An instruction to perform a specific action or change in a system, typically resulting in one or more events if successfully processed
+Instruction to perform a specific action or change in a system, typically resulting in one or more events if successfully processed

 ## CQRS (Command Query Responsibility Segregation)

-A pattern that separates the responsibilities of handling commands (write operations) and queries (read operations) to optimize and scale each independently
+Pattern that separates the responsibilities of handling commands (write operations) and queries (read operations) to optimize and scale each independently

 ## Decision Model

-A representation of the rules and logic used to process commands and decide which events should be generated in response
+Representation of the rules and logic used to process commands and decide which events should be generated in response

 ## Domain-Driven Design

-A software design approach that focuses on modeling a system based on the core domain, using the language and concepts of domain experts
+Software design approach that focuses on modeling a system based on the core domain, using the language and concepts of domain experts

 ## Event

-A record of a change or action that has occurred in the past, capturing significant domain-relevant information
+Record of a change or action that has occurred in the past, capturing significant domain-relevant information

 ## Event Sourcing

-A pattern where changes are stored as a sequence of [events](#event), rather than overwriting the current [state](#state)
+Pattern where changes are stored as a sequence of [events](#event), rather than overwriting the current [state](#state)

 !!! info

-    DCB can be used without Event Sourcing, see [DCB without Event Sourcing](/advanced/dcb-without-event-sourcing)
+    DCB can be used without Event Sourcing, see [DCB without Event Sourcing](advanced/dcb-without-event-sourcing.md)

 ## Event Store

-A specialized storage system for events that ensures they are stored sequentially and can be retrieved efficiently
+Specialized storage system for events that ensures they are stored sequentially and can be retrieved efficiently

 ## Eventual Consistency

-A state where data across a distributed system becomes consistent over time, without requiring immediate synchronization
+State where data across a distributed system becomes consistent over time, without requiring immediate synchronization

+## Process Manager

+Component that orchestrates complex workflows by reacting to events, maintaining state, and dispatching commands to coordinate

 ## Projection